taublast/DrawnUi.Maui.Demo/README.md

-﻿# DrawnUi for .NET MAUI DEMO
+﻿# DrawnUI For .NET MAUI Demo

 Demo of an upcoming rendering engine to draw your UI on a Skia canvas, with gestures and animations, designed to draw pixel-perfect custom controls instead of using native ones.